Unity-Technologies/2d-extras/Documentation~/RuleTile.md

 If all of the neighbors of the Rule Tile match the options set for their respective directions, then the Rule is considered matched and the rest of the Rule properties are applied.

 When the Rule is set to Fixed, the Rule will only match exactly the conditions set for its neighbors.
-The example below will only match if there are
+The example below will only match if there are the same Rule Tiles to the left and right of it.

 ![Rule Tile with Fixed Rule](images/RuleTileRuleFixed.png)